 As soon as students submit their individual reading quizzes, they will receive another copy of the same quiz to be completed collaboratively by their group.
 The intention here is that students will learn from hearing each other support their arguments as to which is the correct answer, and thereby enrich their understanding of the material covered that class.
-These group quizzes will be collected, scored, and immediately returned along with the individual quizzes.
+These group guizzes will be collected, scored, and immediately returned along with the individual guizzes.
 The instructor will then address by way of mini-lecture or discussion areas that need clarification or elaboration before moving to scheduled activities.
+As with the individual quizzes, your lowest group quiz score will be dropped.